 In 2005 he moved to his first academic position in the School of Pharmacy at the University of Reading, where he was awarded a Faculty award for best research output and was promoted to Associate Professor in 2012.
-Then in 2016, Andre moved back to his alma mater at the newly reborn Department of Chemistry at King's as Organic Lead.
+Then in 2016, Andre returned to his alma mater at the newly reborn Department of Chemistry at King's as Organic Lead.

 Andre is also an Associate Editor at the Royal Society of Chemistry's New Journal of Chemistry, and an Assistant Editor for Organic and Biomolecular Chemistry.
 He is also a member of the EPSRC College and the current external examiner for the undergraduate degree at the University of Greenwich.